Suncorp Credit Cards Rewards Program Guide

 - Gold and Platinum rewards membership.
 Suncorp Bank Gold and Platinum personal credit cards offer complimentary membership for the Rewards program.

 - Rewards program fee.
 The Suncorp Clear Options Business Credit Card gives you the option of paying a fee to sign up for Suncorp Bank Rewards.
-Business credit card customers can pay $20 per year for Standard Rewards membership and $69 per year for Premium membership.
-This fee is charged for every business cardholder that is registered to earn rewards (including additional cardholders).
+Business credit card customers can pay $20 per year for Standard Rewards membership and $69 per year for the Premium Rewards Membership with Qantas Frequent Flyer.
+The rewards fee is charged for every business cardholder that is registered to earn rewards (including additional cardholders).

 - Ineligible purchases.
 While most everyday purchases earn you points, there are a few types of transactions that are exempt from the Rewards program, including: